cgrindel/rules_swiftformat/README.md

 swift_rules_extra_dependencies()

-# We are using rules_spm to download and build SwiftFormat.
-The following will configure
+# We are using rules_swift_package_manager to download and build SwiftFormat.
+The following will
-# rules_spm to do that.
+# configure rules_swift_package_manager to do that.

 load("@cgrindel_rules_swiftformat//swiftformat:load_package.bzl", "swiftformat_load_package")